46 High Street, Nantwich: Description

 Both the High Street and Castle Street faces have decorative framing on the two upper storeys, which is made up of small panels containing ornamental devices.
 The design uses ogee bracing, similar to that at Churche's Mansion; it is elaborated on the High Street façade with spurs.
 Ornamental panelling, the most expensive and highest status type of timber framing, was very fashionable in the Elizabethan period.
 The ground floor of the Castle Street side was originally close studded with a middle rail, another expensive type of framing; this was still present in around 1883, but has since been replaced.
 46 High Street is one of two houses built after the fire which originally used both decorative panels and close studding, the other being 3 Church Lane.
 Both types of framing are also used together on the earlier Churche's Mansion and Sweetbriar Hall.

 The windows are mullioned and transomed, with originally eight or ten lights.
 The mullions and transoms are in wood and have ovolo mouldings with narrow fillets.
 Two eight-light windows are believed to date from the 17th century.
 The High Street bays have modern shop windows to the ground floor.
 The visible beams are ovolo moulded and feature brattishing, a form of decorative cresting.
 There is a slate roof, although like the other rebuilt merchants' houses on the High Street, number 46 probably originally had a tiled rather than thatched roof, a sign of wealth that was also an effective protection against the fires that destroyed parts of Hospital Street and Welsh Row in the 17th century.
 The timber frame uses soffit tenons with diminished haunch, a particularly high-quality type of carpentry joint invented early in the 16th century.

 Number 46 is unusual among the merchant's houses in the town centre in being two bays wide; most similar houses originally had only a single bay.
 The original house probably incorporated a shop on the ground floor.
 In the original plan, the two principal chambers would have been on the first floor.
 One of the first-floor rooms, now used as a café, is a good example of a living chamber with decoration dating from the early 17th century.
 The walls have full-height oak panelling topped with an Ionic frieze, and the ceiling has decorative plasterwork in the intervening spaces between the beams, featuring strapwork and fretting.

 Modern building

-As of 2013, the building is an independent bookshop and coffee shop, Nantwich Bookshop.
+As of 2022, the building is an independent bookshop and coffee shop.
 It was featured as one of The Independent's top fifty bookshops in the UK in 2012.
 The modern High Street still contains many other good examples of Elizabethan timber-framed buildings, all of which date from after the fire; these include the Queen's Aid House, which stands opposite number 46, and the grade-I-listed Crown Inn.